 Well, as the months rolled on, I used a piece here and a piece there for some end-grain cutting boards I was making, but I never got a chance to showcase that beautiful figure.
 I held onto a piece in the hopes that one day I’d use it in a project where the walnut’s beauty would shine.
 That day had arrived.

 Instead of cutting the board into strips, I would keep it whole.
 I wasn’t worried about it warping at this point – the board had been sitting in the basement for two years enduring hot, humid summers and chilly, bone-dry winters.
 If it were going to warp, it would have done so already.
-Besides, the stone inlay would help keep it straight.
+Besides, the crushed turquoise inlay would help keep it straight.

 There were some interesting grain patterns there.
 I outlined three of them with pencil.

 This is how it looked when the initial tracing was complete.

 How to Make Your Own Crushed Turquoise from Raw Ore